Agroqirax/timberborn-controller-support/README.md

 ## Features

+- Full UI navigation with the stick/dpad
-- Reworked building placement, selection & tools to use sticks instead of mouse cursor
+- Reworked building placement & area selection tools to use a 3D stick-driven cursor instead of the mouse
-- Analog inputs for movement, zoom, etc
+- Mouse/keyboard and controller can be used interchangeably at any time, including mid-tool
+- Analog camera pan/tilt/rotate and zoom, with a rebindable modifier keybind for switching the right stick between pan and rotate
+- Shared shoulder-button control for workplace/construction priority, floodgate/pump/valve/sensor/power-meter/resource-counter/weather-station sliders
+- Shortcut hint labels show the actual gamepad button icon (or text, toggleable) instead of the keyboard key whenever a gamepad is connected
+- Gamepad rumble for unstable core/dynamite explosions, hazardous weather warnings and wonder completions
+- Steam Input warning and custom controller layout link shown on startup if no controller is detected (Steam only)

 ### Mod support